A Girl Named Digit

-There's not enough clever spy stuff to put A GIRL NAMED DIGIT in league with Ally Carter's I'd Tell You I Love You, But Then I'd Have to Kill You, but A Girl Named Digit is a fun enough book that celebrates smart, brave girls and the importance of being yourself.
+There's not enough clever spy stuff to put this in a league with Ally Carter's similar tale, but it’s a fun enough book that celebrates smart, brave girls and the importance of being yourself.
 Tweens may find it a bit heavy on romance and a little light on actual code breaking, but readers looking for a beach book with a little bit of heart will find enough to satisfy them.
 Digit's transformation into a tough girl who's able to be her true self is realistic -- and worth cheering.

 Families can talk about...